Asbestos

-Clearance work is not only about loading a van.
-The waste type, access, restricted materials and disposal records need to be understood before the job starts.
+Waste type, access, restricted materials and disposal records need to be clear before the job starts.

 The collection process is designed to make the load clear before arrival and avoid mixing standard waste with materials that need specialist handling.